AkutoSai/Checklists-and-Roadmaps/Android VAPT.md

 ## For read only file system error:
 - adb shell
 - su
--  "mount -o remount, rw /" or "mount -o rw,remount /" || Reset to original state "mount -o ro,remount /" [Use the commands without (")]
+-  "mount -o remount, rw /" or "mount -o rw,remount /" or "mount -no rw,remount /" or "mount -o rw,remount /system" || Reset to original state "mount -o ro,remount /" [Use the commands without (")]
 - Exit the shell and push certificate.

 # Android Studio (Read-only system error)